isomerpages/moe-farrerparkpri/_farrerean-experience/Co–Curricular Activities.md

 <li style="font-size:16px">Uniformed Groups</li>
 <li style="font-size:16px">Visual &amp; Performing Arts</li>
 </ul>
-Through active participation in these CCAs, students not only pursue their passions but also embody the school's motto, "<em><strong>Challenge the Limits</strong></em>" by pushing boundaries and striving for excellence in all endeavors. <br>For a preview of each CCA: <a target="_blank" href="https://go.gov.sg/fpps-cca">https://go.gov.sg/fpps-cca</a></td>
+Through active participation in these CCAs, students not only pursue their passions but also embody the school's motto, "<em><strong>Challenge the Limits</strong></em>" by pushing boundaries and striving for excellence in all endeavors. <br></td>
 </tr>
 </tbody>
 </table>